Coronavirus digest: WHO warns against renewed vaccine hoarding | DW | 09.12.2021

 In addition to an increase in the number of children who remain hungry and out of school, there has also been a decline in the number of children with access to health care, vaccines and other essential services, according to the executive director of the UN agency for children.

-It could take seven to eight years in the best-case scenario to return to pre-COVID child poverty levels.
+It could take seven to eight years in the best-case scenario to return to pre-COVID-19 child poverty levels.

-The US Senate voted Wednesday to block President Joe Biden's COVID-19 vaccine or testing mandate at private businesses.
+The United States Senate voted Wednesday to block President Joe Biden's COVID-19 vaccine or testing mandate at private businesses.
 All 50 Republicans and 2 Democrat senators voted for the resolution.

 Biden's mandate requires all private companies with more than 100 workers to have their employees either vaccinated or undergo weekly testing from January 4.